 Louisiana is known for having one of the worst work commutes in the country.
-This is not a result of having poorly constructed roadways or more reckless drivers.
-The issue lies in the distance individuals must drive to and from work.
+This is not a result of having poorly constructed roadways or more reckless drivers that could potentially lead to rush hour traffic accidents.
+The issue lies in how far resident must drive to and from work.
 Thirteen percent of Louisiana residents make 90-minute work commutes that cover over 50 miles.
 This is well above the national average which lies at a mere 1%.
 With so many drivers on the road for so long, the possibility of a traffic collision occurring during rush hour skyrockets.

-If you find yourself involved in a Louisiana rush hour traffic accident, be sure to reach out to a local personal injury lawyer who can look out for your best interests.
-The rush hour accident attorneys at E. Orum Young Law Offices are seasoned professionals with extensive experience representing injured drivers.
+If you find yourself involved in a rush hour traffic accident, be sure to reach out to a Louisiana personal injury lawyer who can look out for your best interests.
+The rush-hour accident attorneys at E. Orum Young Law Offices are seasoned professionals with extensive experience representing injured drivers.
 We understand that your accident was inconveniencing and left you with numerous unpaid bills.
 Trust us to negotiate a fair settlement on your behalf.

 What are the Causes of Rush Hour Traffic Accidents in Louisiana?